keerthana98/BalanceMate/README.md

 # BalanceMate
-A medical electronic device that detects and corrects imbalances in sitting and standing postures.It comes with an interactive app that helps track progress of improvement in maintaining right body postures.
+A bio-medical device to detect and correct imbalances in sitting and standing postures.
+Supportive central android application to track user habits analytics.